The Importance of Date Nights for Parents Who Homeschool

 Your Path to Feeling Less Stressed Video Course

 See if you can get a grandparent or a close friend to watch the kids so that you don’t have to pay babysitting costs.
-Quite often, there are older couples or other people at church who would be HAPPY to watch your kids for you so that you can get out every once in a while.
+Often, there are older couples or other people at church who would be HAPPY to watch your kids for you so that you can get out every once in a while.

 If you absolutely can’t find anyone to watch your kids, then at least be intentional about getting them to bed early enough that you will have some alone time together in the evening.

 Date nights with your spouse are an important way to keep your marriage relationship strong.
-If you haven’t been on a date in a while try scheduling one soon.
+If you haven’t been on a date in a while, try scheduling one soon.

 And now that our homeschool years are behind us and our sons are mostly independent, we’re especially grateful that we made the effort to continue working on our marriage.
 If you’re wondering what we’re up to now that we are homeschool veterans, I’d love to have you follow us on our next adventure where our goal is to help build strong marriages and to help people live their best life one adventure at a time.